DeepLabCut/DeepLabCut/README.md

 # Installation and Requirements:

 - Hardware:
      - Computer: For reference, we use Ubuntu 16.04 LTS and run a docker container that has TensorFlow, etc. installed (*available in a future release).
-One should also be able to run the code in Windows or MacOS (but we never tried).
-You will need a strong GPU such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).
+One should also be able to run the code in Windows or MacOS (some users have already successfully done so).
+You will need a strong GPU with at least 8GB memory such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).
+There are no other hardware requirements.
+In particular, the software is very robust to track data from pretty much any camera (grayscale, color, or graysale captured under infrared light etc.).

 - Software:
-     - You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4**, but recommend **1.0**, ses below) for Python 3 with GPU support (otherwise training and running is extremely slow).
+     - The toolbox is written in [Python 3](https://www.python.org/).
+You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4**, but recommend **1.0**, ses below) for Python 3 with GPU support (otherwise training and running is pretty slow).
 Please check your CUDA and [TensorFlow installation](https://www.tensorflow.org/install/) with this line (below), and you can test that your GPU is being properly engaged with these additional [tips](https://www.tensorflow.org/programmers_guide/using_gpu).

       $ sess = tf.Session(config=tf.ConfigProto(log_device_placement=True))

-Please also install:
+Please install:

      - Install Sypder (or equivalent IDE) and/or Jupyter Notebook
      - Clone (or download) the code we provide